 Fortunately, you don’t have to start from the ground up when making your back-end system.
 There are several trustworthy engines for eCommerce platforms you can use, such as Magento and WordPress.
 The latter is the ideal content management system of choice for information-rich websites.

 3. Uncluttered Design

-Color schemes play an important role in designing your website.
-Most people are unaware of the fact that different color schemes have the ability to induce different emotional responses.
+Colour schemes play an important role in designing your website.
+Most people are unaware of the fact that different colour schemes have the ability to induce different emotional responses.
 Use this to attract your target audience.
-When it comes to playing with colors for your website, consider your website’s focus or niche.
-What colors will attract your target audience?
+When it comes to playing with colours for your website, consider your website’s focus or niche.
+What colours will attract your target audience?
 A website catering to funeral services will look awful with a rainbow scheme.

 One of the most common goals entrepreneurs set out to do is to build a brand.
 Branding is essential to all types of business, whether it’s a small start-up or a multinational corporation.
 Placement and design of your company logo affects how your brand is perceived by customers and investors.
 Ideally, your brand logo should be placed in an area on your website that is readily visible, such as the upper right side.

 Being consistent with your business’ brand provides customers with an embedded and memorable experience that will keep them coming back for more and even lead them to refer you to their family, friends, and colleagues.
 This is the best kind of marketing strategy since it’s completely free and can occur on a large scale.